sequenceiq/slider/src/site/markdown/specification/hoya-model.md

 This defines how a cluster description is valid in the extends the valid configuration with

-1. The entry `name` must match a supported provider
+* The entry `name` must match a supported provider
-1. Any elements that name the cluster match the cluster name as defined by the path to the cluster:
+* Any elements that name the cluster match the cluster name as defined by the path to the cluster:

         originConfigurationPath == original-conf-path(FS, clustername)
         generatedConfigurationPath == generated-conf-path(FS, clustername)
         dataPath == data-path(FS, clustername)

-1. The paths defined in `originConfigurationPath` , `generatedConfigurationPath` and `dataPath` must all exist.
+* The paths defined in `originConfigurationPath` , `generatedConfigurationPath` and `dataPath` must all exist.
-1. `options/zookeeper.path` must be defined and refer to a path in the ZK cluster defined by (`options/zookeeper.hosts`, `zookeeper.port)` to which the user has write access (required by HBase and Accumulo)
+* `options/zookeeper.path` must be defined and refer to a path in the ZK cluster defined by (`options/zookeeper.hosts`, `zookeeper.port)` to which the user has write access (required by HBase and Accumulo)
-1. If `options/cluster.application.image.path` is defined, it must exist and be readable by the user.
+* If `options/cluster.application.image.path` is defined, it must exist and be readable by the user.
-1. It must declare a type that maps to a provider entry in the hoya client's XML configuration:
+* It must declare a type that maps to a provider entry in the Hoya client's XML configuration:

         len(clusterspec["type"]) > 0
         clientconfig["hoya.provider."+ clusterspec["type"]] != null

-1. That entry must map to a class on the classpath which can be instantiated and cast to `HoyaProviderFactory`.
+* That entry must map to a class on the classpath which can be instantiated and cast to `HoyaProviderFactory`.

-    (Class.forName(clientconfig["hoya.provider."+ clusterspec["type"]])
+        let classname = clientconfig["hoya.provider."+ clusterspec["type"]]
-      .newInstance()) instanceof HoyaProviderFactory
+        (Class.forName(classname).newInstance()) instanceof HoyaProviderFactory

 #### valid-for-provider(cluster-description, provider)